-Employ ee Request
+Employee Request

 Name: Date:

-☐ I will be taking off-campus courses while maintaining normal full academic, administrative, or staff
+I will be taking off-campus courses while maintaining

-responsibilities.
+responsibilities. - ·

 Last Degree Earned: Field of Study: Date:

 Institution That Conferred the Last Degree:

 Briefly tell us about this project - both how it will benefit you as well as the University:

 My Benefit:

-My Benefit.

 Calvary's Benefit:

-•

 Length of the Proposed Project From: To:

-y contained in the CU Handbook will constitute the terms of

-t of funds, unless modified in this agreement and approved

-by the President and either the Chief Academic Officer (fo or faculty) or Chief Operations Officer (for staff).
+agreement for Continuing Education, including repayment of funds, unless modified in this agreement and approved by the President and either the Chief Academic Officer (for faculty) or Chief Operations Officer (for staff).
+Requested Modifications: Additional Comments:

-D .
-136 176 47

-Requested Modifications:

-Additional Comments:

-Additional Comments.

 Requestors' Signature: Date:

-App proval
+Ap proval

 Date First Employed at Calvary: Number of FT Years Served:

 Chief Academic Officer or Chief Operations Officer President

-☐ Approved □ Approved
+Approved Approved

-□ Denied □ Denied
+Denied Denied

 Signature: Signature:

 Date: Date:

-Project Outcome
+Project t Outcome

 Report of Project Accomplishments Filed with the Date:

-Academic Office/Operations Office: Yes No
+Academic Office/Operations Office: 🗆 Yes 🗆 No

 Public Presentation of Outcomes Completed: Date:

-□ Yes □ No
+🗆 Yes 🗆 No

 Project Outcome Approved by the CAO/COO Signature:

-□ Yes □ No Date:
+🗆 Yes 🗆 No Date: